 The NSA document mentioning Merkel's phone number was published in the print editions of several German newspapers, but the tabloid paper BILD made a scan for their website:

 Acoording to Der Spiegel, this document apparently comes from an NSA database in which the agency records its targets.
 This could be a database codenamed OCTAVE, which is used for tasking telephony targets.
-This record has the following entries:
+According to still undisclosed NSA documents, OCTAVE was replaced by the Unified Targeting Tool (UTT) in 2011.* This record has the following entries:

 - SelectorType: a selector is the intelligence term for a name or a number that identifies an espionage target.
 This line says the type of the selector is PUBLIC DIRECTORY NUM[ber]

 - SynapseSelectorTypeID: this designator, SYN_0044, refers to the SYNAPSE Data Model (see below).

 - SelectorValue: here's the actual phone number of Merkel.
 In the print edition of the magazine we can see this phone number written as +49173-XXXXXXX.
 The country code for Germany (+49) is followed by the prefix code for mobile phone numbers from Vodafone (0173).
 According to Der Spiegel this is the number of Merkel's cell phone which was provided by her political party and which is the one she uses most to communicate with party members, ministers and confidants, often by text message.
 It's is just an ordinary cell phone without any security features, and therefore an easy target for intelligence agencies like NSA.
 It means that her official secure mobile phone wasn't targeted nor compromised.

 - Realm: according to Der Spiegel, this field determines the format.

 - RealmName: the name of the format, in this case 'rawPhoneNumber'